WakumaAyanaJifar/CPST-Assessment-Framework-for-African-Minor-Language-Preservation/README.md

 > **A Cyber-Physical-Social-Thinking (CPST) Framework for African Minor Language Preservation and Revitalization in the AGI Era**
 > *Scientific African* (submitted)
-> Authors: Huansheng Ning, Ji Fa, Jianguo Ding
+> Authors: Jifar Wakuma Ayana.et al

 ---